For a number of millennials, few athletes encapsulate their childhood as the skateboarder Tony Hawk did.

 “They don’t.
 I couldn’t have bought my house without Tony Hawk Pro Skater royalties,” Hawk once said.

-The THPS series has made over $1.4bn in sales, and Hawk’s estimated net worth in 2019 was valued at a whopping $140m (according to CNBC).
+The THPS series has made over $1.4bn in sales, and Hawk’s estimated net worth in 2021 is reportedly a whopping $140m.

 Activision Wasn’t Tony Hawk’s First Choice To Publish The Game